JollyWizard/hf-plugins/Readme.md

 Individual plugins are stored as separate git submodules.

-Run `update-plugins.bat` to process submodule updates.
+Run `update-submodules.bat` to process submodule updates.